Last Updated on August 28, 2020

 - Support Vector Machines

-The problem is a standard binary classification dataset from the UCI machine learning repository called the Pima Indians onset of diabetes problem.
+The problem is a standard binary classification dataset called the Pima Indians onset of diabetes problem.
 The problem has two classes and eight numeric input variables of varying scales.

 The 10-fold cross validation procedure is used to evaluate each algorithm, importantly configured with the same random seed to ensure that the same splits to the training data are performed and that each algorithms is evaluated in precisely the same way.